NoelM/noelm.github.io/content/posts/zig_and_c.md

 +++
 author = "Noël"
-title = "Prime Numbers Algorithm, in Zig and C -- Part I" date = "2023-07-22" draft = false
+title = "Prime Numbers Algorithm, in Zig and C" date = "2023-07-22" draft = false
 +++

-_Draft, in progress_

 A colleague of mine told me to try a new programming language named [Zig](https://ziglang.org/).
 It is designed closely to the C/C++ and also inspired by Rust.
 I tried to learn Rust those last years as a replacement for C++, however the syntax was too hard for me, and I've struggled too much with the compiler...

 I tried Zig a few days ago with [Zig Learn](https://ziglearn.org/) which is an enough detailed tutorial to understand the basics.
-I found the syntax clear and easy to read, but the most important for me, easy to code with!
+I found the syntax clear and easy to read, but the most important for me: easy to play with, in less than a couple of hour I found myself comfortable with the language!
+Actually, this is one of the objective of the Zig's philosophy you can access to it by typing
-The philosophy behind the language is named the Zen of Zig and accessible with `$ zig zen` in your terminal:
+`zig zen` in your terminal:
 ```
 * Communicate intent precisely.
 * Edge cases matter.